Eggs and Brain Health: The Vital Role of Choline

 - Improved Mood

-Studies suggest that choline may alleviate symptoms of anxiety and depression, contributing to better mental health.
+Research indicates that choline could help reduce symptoms of anxiety and depression, supporting improved mental health.

 Incorporating Eggs into Your Diet